X

 Unidentified Participant

-You see for so far as this year is concerned we already completed capex of around 15 crores of rupees.
-And additionally for next period, so what we have initially around 20 crores
+You see, so far as this year is concerned, we have already completed capex of around INR15 crores.
+Additionally, for next years what we have envisaged is around INR20 crores.

 Unidentified Participant